Spain Salary Guide 2026: Wage Trends, Economic Outlook, and Top-Paying Careers

 Valencia Region2,300Logistics, agriculture, trade

-Galicia2,100Shipping, fishing, manufacturing
+Galicia2,100Shipping, manufacturing

 Canary Islands1,950Tourism, hospitality